Our Origin Story

 Julia Elliott has been banding for over 15 years and is a Master Bander in Georgia.
 Her focus is on winter hummingbird research and hummingbird outreach festivals.
 For three years, she was the lead bander for a MAPS station (Monitoring Avian Productivity and Survivorship) at Berry College in Mount Berry, Georgia.
 Julia is the Co-owner of multiple Bird Watcher Supply Co. stores in the Atlanta, GA area.
 In her free time, she enjoys traveling and exploring new areas.

-Amanda is a biologist from Wisconsin, working on her PhD at Auburn University.
+Amanda is a biologist from Wisconsin, currently working at the Bird Genoscape Project out of Fort Collins, CO.
 She has always had an interest in birds from a young age thanks to her grandmother, but began pursuing bird banding and avian fieldwork/research after obtaining her Bachelor of Science degree in biology in 2016 from the University of Platteville-Wisconsin.
 In 2018, she attended Lethbridge University in Alberta, Canada where she earned her thesis-based Master of Science degree in biology.
 Her main research interests are exploring speciation and evolutionary-type questions in Vireo species.
 She first came on board with BCA in the fall of 2021 at the Fort Morgan State Historic Site and has continued to be involved as a bander and volunteer in various aspects of the organization.
 Amanda loves spending time outdoors camping and hiking with her Brittany Spaniel, Roland, and enjoys growing houseplants as a hobby.

 Born and raised in Columbus, GA, John is a naturalist at heart, with a fascination for raptors that began as a child and has endured throughout his life.
 After receiving a Master Naturalist certification from the University of Georgia in 2018, he became licensed as a wildlife rehabilitator specializing in birds of prey.
 In 2020, he took the position of Director of Wild Bird Conservation with Savage Hart Wildlife Rehabilitation Inc., where he oversees raptor rehabilitation, develops, and implements avian conservation projects throughout the Chattahoochee Valley area.
 John began volunteering with BCA and training as a bander in 2022.
 While his focus is on raptors, he assists with passerine banding and is particularly fond of the Common Yellowthroat.
 A member of the Raptor Research Foundation, he is currently studying American Kestrels in collaboration with BCA to better understand the widespread and enigmatic decline of this once abundant species.
 When not working with birds, you’ll find John hiking, backpacking, kayaking, or working his way through his ever-growing “to be read” book list.